rgraphql/rgraphql/README.md

 Note that ordering of arguments in your resolver functions does not matter.
 You can put the context first or the arguments first, etc.

+Functions with a `Get` prefix - like `GetRegion() string` will also be recognized by the system.
+This means that Protobuf types in Go will be handled automatically.

 Here are some examples of resolvers you might write.

 ### Basic Resolver Types